Key components of AWS EC2 service

 A. Load Balancers

-Load Balancing distributes incoming application or network traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses, in multiple Availability Zones.
+Load Balancing distributes the incoming application or network traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses, in multiple Availability Zones.
 Load Balancing scales your load balancer as traffic to your application changes over time and can scale to the vast majority of workloads automatically.

 B. Target Groups